Loading

 Answer

-We will have a bottle of Hennessy VSOP (cognac) available on each table.
-However, these will not be the only options for alcoholic drinks; you can also request beer and other non-alcoholic beverages from your waiter.
-Additionally, there will be an open bar featuring 1 to 3 signature mixed drinks.
+We will have a bottle of champagne along with either Hennessy VSOP (cognac) or tequila distributed to each table following the bride and groom's first dance.
+However, these will not be the only options for alcoholic drinks; you can also request a variety of beer (Heineken, Bud Light, or Miller Light) and other non-alcoholic beverages (sodas and bottled water) from your waiter/waitress.

 Question